muratk3n/thirdwave/en/tweets/2020/week19d.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Selling my house and living in a van down by the river would also allow me to pay the bills next month. <br>So would a tiny tax on unjustly and unimaginably large fortunes that would not affect the standard of living of the people who hoard those fortunes. <a href="https://t.co/byZQc6mm3A">https://t.co/byZQc6mm3A</a></p>&mdash; Every Billionaire Is A Policy Failure (@DanRiffle) <a href="https://twitter.com/DanRiffle/status/1257713525272784898?ref_src=twsrc%5Etfw">May 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2020-5-5 19:6:14*

 ---

-7 of 9 was on *Picard*.
-Or 2 of 2 nam sayin?

-Boiinnnggggggggg.

-They made her a lizzziiie, but little side comment she was straight on *Voyager* she got it on with the first ethnic US Indian.
-Now you made it to be like she was so turned off the bro she turned lesbo.

-See you try too hard on Woke you go broke.

----